sangeethnandakumar/Twileloop.SessionGuard/document.md

 Here's how `Twileloop.SessionGuard` works in a nutshell

 1. You define a model state for your app
 1. Your UI should map to this state model.
-For that you use `session.Bind()` like below
+For that, you use `session.Bind()` like below
 1. There you tell, This should happen in UI when this state model's property updated
 1. That's it
 1. Now whenever you need to update your state, Just call `session.SetState(x=>...)` like below
 1. Now `Twileloop.SessionGuard` understood you want to update your state
-1. It does a comparison with previous state and new state
+1. It does a comparison between the previous state and the new state
-1. If it finds 2 fields in your state is updated, It invokes the bindings associated with those state fields
+1. If it finds 2 fields in your state are updated, It invokes the bindings associated with those state fields
 1. Thus your UI updates in sync with your state
-1. You update state, UI auto updates
+1. You update the state, UI auto-updates
-1. Now play with state only.
+1. Now play with the state only.
 Your app is already responsive ..!

 ## Step 0
-Define a model that represent's your app's state.
+Define a model that represents your app's state.
 Let's say your state model is `MyData`
 ```csharp
 public class MyData
 {